yktoo/yktoo.com/content/software/sound-switcher-indicator/index.en.md

 On this page you can download the latest binaries and the source code of the application.
 To download other versions, please check the [Launchpad PPA packages](https://launchpad.net/~yktooo/+archive/ppa/+packages) page.

-There are the following three ways to get the indicator [installed](https://github.com/yktoo/indicator-sound-switcher/blob/dev/doc/install.md):
+There are the following ways to get the indicator [installed](https://github.com/yktoo/indicator-sound-switcher/blob/dev/doc/install.md):

 ### Installation from the PPA (recommended)